-I’m Access Archivist here at the Borthwick, starting in July 2014.
-I have special responsibility for our medieval collections, as well as looking after our access responsibilities.
-Basically, part of my job is to make you excited about using our collections!
+I am Keeper of Archives here at the Borthwick, which means I have strategic oversight and leadership over our operations here.
+I also have special responsibility for our medieval collections, as well as looking after our access responsibilities.

 I’ve quite an association with the University already, as I spent a happy time here as an undergraduate in History between 2001-2004.

-It's actually my second time here at the Borthwick, as I was Archives Trainee 2004-2005, during the period of the move from old Borthwick in St. Anthony’s Hall to the new site here at Heslington West.
-Once we’d moved here I then worked on listing the Charles Wood, Julia Pascal and Womersley Park collections here as well as working in the searchroom.
+It's actually my second time here at the Borthwick, as I was Archives Trainee 2004-2005, during the period of the move from old Borthwick in St. Anthony’s Hall to the new site here.

 I qualified as an Archivist in 2006 and went on to be Archivist at West Yorkshire Archive Service until 2012, when I became their E Services and Offsite Services Co-ordinator.
 I’ve been involved in lots of projects - digitisation, social media, web development, research services and lots more.

-Amongst other things, I teach medieval administrative palaeography, deliver talks and run archival engagement sessions, as well as contributing to our online access strategies.
-If you’ve got a great idea about how to use our collections and you think we might be able to help, just get in touch!
+If you’ve got a great idea about how to use our collections and you think we might be able to help, just get in touch.

 |MSc (Econ) Archives Administration||University of Aberystwyth|